 Burgundy in Men's Fashion

 - Sophisticated Elegance: Burgundy is associated with sophistication and luxury, making it an excellent choice for formal occasions.
-Burgundy tuxedos, blazers, and dress shirts are popular for upscale events.
+Burgundy tuxedos, blazers, and collared shirts are popular for upscale events.

 - Versatility: Burgundy's versatility allows it to transition from formal to smart-casual settings, making it suitable for dress shirts, sweaters, and even chinos or jeans.